Saint Mary & Saint Philopateer Abu Saifain Coptic Orthodox Church: Priests

 The current priest is Rev. Fr.
-Philopater Wahba, who has a degree in medicine MBBS and was a consultant in orthopaedic surgery in Egypt.
+Philopater Wahba, who has a degree in medicine (MBBS) and was a consultant in orthopaedic surgery in Egypt.
 During his work, he graduated from the Coptic Orthodox Theological University in Cairo and from the Institution of Pastoral Care.
-He was ordained in Egypt in 1996 by Pope Shenouda III, Pope of Alexandria and Patriarch on the Holy See of St Mark, and was given the name Philopater after St. Philopater Mercurius who is also known as St Abu Saifain.
+He was ordained in Egypt in 1996 by Pope Shenouda III, Pope of Alexandria and Patriarch on the Holy See of St Mark, and was given the name Philopater after St Philopater Mercurius who is also known as St Abu Saifain.

 History of the building

 The church building was a former Wesleyan Methodist church.
 Founded in 1837, it was rebuilt on the same site in 1852 and was dedicated to St John.
 The architect is unknown.
 The church was designed to seat 600 people.
 It was later known as "Trinity Methodist Church".
-The church is a listed historic building Grade II.
+The church is a Grade II listed building.